Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 ![Setup Scene](https://via.placeholder.com/24/0000FF/000000?text=+)
 #### Setup Scene

 Setup scene gives generic setup commands.
 User assignable commands can be assigned to the top row pads.
 Open the device assignment view and right click the pads to assign a command.
-You can then click the pad and assign a color to that pad.
+You can then click the pad and assign it a color.

 | Pad                                          | On Color                                                  | Off Color                                                 | Command     |
 |:--------------------------------------------:|:---------------------------------------------------------:|:---------------------------------------------------------:| ----------- |